SolverStoppingJulia/Stopping.jl/README.md

 * Consult the [OptimSolver tutorial](https://github.com/vepiteski/Stopping.jl/blob/master/test/examples/run-optimsolver.jl) for more on how to use Stopping with nested algorithms.
 * Check the [Benchmark tutorial](https://github.com/vepiteski/Stopping.jl/blob/master/test/examples/benchmark.jl) to see how Stopping can combined with [SolverBenchmark.jl](https://juliasmoothoptimizers.github.io/SolverBenchmark.jl/).
 * Stopping can be adapted to closed solvers via a buffer function as in [Buffer tutorial](https://github.com/vepiteski/Stopping.jl/blob/master/test/examples/buffer.jl) for an instance with [Ipopt](https://github.com/JuliaOpt/Ipopt.jl) via [NLPModelsIpopt](https://github.com/JuliaSmoothOptimizers/NLPModelsIpopt.jl).
+* Consult the [WarmStart](https://github.com/vepiteski/Stopping.jl/blob/master/test/examples/gradient-lbfgs.jl) to use Stopping in a warm-start context using internal user-defined structure and the list of states.

 ## How to install
 Install and test the Stopping package with the Julia package manager: